alex1233213/MusicVisuals/README.md

 programming.

 I am proud of the new things I have learned and experience gained which includes :
--Using vectors to implement motion of objects.
+- Using vectors to implement motion of objects.
--In more depth understanding of sound waves and using the data from sound.
+- In more depth understanding of sound waves and using the data from sound.
--Creating custom shapes using beginShape(), endShape() and vertex() methods.
+- Creating custom shapes using beginShape(), endShape() and vertex() methods.
--Using cos(), sin() and vertex() to create vertices around a point(rotating).
+- Using cos(), sin() and vertex() to create vertices around a point(rotating).
--Managing classes using inheritance and polymorphism.
+- Managing classes using inheritance and polymorphism.
--Creating visuals which were not covered in class.
+- Creating visuals which were not covered in class.

 ## The video below shows the output of the program